jonathan2222/HLSLVariantLSPBase/README.md

 This was developed on a windows machine, thus focused on the windows platform.

+Below are instructions on how to setup the project but also what steps was made from the start of the project.
+Hope this can help the one reading this to get started without going through the pain I did :D

 ## Setup VSCode Extension from scratch

 1. Update node to latest and npm to latest